-The Hôtel des Invalides in Paris is a landmark hotel and museum that is dedicated to the French military history.
-It was originally built in 1671 as a hospital for war veterans by Louis XIV.
+The Hôtel des Invalides in Paris is a landmark hotel and museum dedicated to French military history.
+It was originally built in 1671 by Louis XIV as a hospital for war veterans.
 The king wanted to provide a place where the veterans could be taken care of and given refuge, and the hospital soon became a popular destination for injured soldiers.

-When the King was deciding to make Les Invalides Paris, he had a few projects to choose from different architects.
-Liberal Bruant architecture impressed the King because it provided accommodation for 4000 soldiers.
+When the King decided to build Les Invalides Paris, he had a few projects to choose from different architects.
+Liberal Bruant’s architecture impressed the King because it provided accommodation for 4000 soldiers.
 Les Invalides consisted of five courts that functioned as houses, sick quarters, and a refectory.
 The biggest central court was royal.

-Over the years, the Hôtel national des Invalides has been expanded and renovated, and it now contains several museums and monuments relating to the military history of France.
+Over the years, the Hôtel National des Invalides has been expanded and renovated.
+It now contains several museums and monuments related to France’s military history.
 The hotel is still home to veterans under the Institution Nationale des Invalides.

 Table of Contents